Photo Courtesy: Laekuzzaman

 He is a Fellow of the UK government's respected SAJP programme.

-A renowned press trainer at home and abroad, he worked with Deutsche Welle Akademie and Press Institute Bangladesh besides running BJIM's BuildingAssets J-School as its Chief Instructor.
-He lectured at University of Northampton, Oxford-Brookes University and Dhaka's North South University as guest lecturer.
+A renowned press trainer at home and abroad, he worked with Deutsche Welle Akademie and Press Institute Bangladesh, besides running BJIM's BuildingAssets J-School as its Chief Instructor.
+He lectured at the University of Northampton, Oxford-Brookes University, and Dhaka's North South University as a guest lecturer.
+He also judged and co-curated several photo exhibitions.